maryam-ebrahim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 18: Display all the lines in the file /etc/passwd that do not contain the p	 attern “bin” task 19: Display all lines of the file /etc/ssh/sshd_config starting with a lett	 er task 20: Replace all characters A and c from input to Z and e respectively
+task 18: Display all the lines in the file /etc/passwd that do not contain the p	 attern “bin” task 19: Display all lines of the file /etc/ssh/sshd_config starting with a lett	 er task 20: Replace all characters A and c from input to Z and e respectively task 21: removes all letters c and C from input